elspear/crowdfunding_backend/README.md

 ## Planning:
 ### Concept/Name
 **PokePledge** is a crowdfunding app with a Pokémon twist.
-Trainers can create fundraisers on behalf of their Pokémon — like Snorlax asking for a beanbag chair or Eevee hoping for grooming supplies — and the community can pledge support to bring those wishes to life.
+Trainers can create fundraisers on behalf of their Pokémon — like Snorlax asking for a beanbag chair or Eevee hoping for a special crystal to ✨ evolve ✨ — and the community can pledge support to bring those wishes to life.

-The project demonstrates a full-stack Django REST Framework + React build, with user accounts, fundraisers, and pledges.
+The project demonstrates a full-stack Django REST Framework + React build, with user accounts, fundraisers, pledges, and more.

 ### Intended Audience/User Stories
 The intended audience includes: